-There's no shortage of content addressing the current realities of the pandemic.
+There’s no shortage of content addressing the current realities of the pandemic.
 In fact, more than 41,000 articles were written about COVID-19 in just the first 3 months of 2020.
-While there is uncertainty around the timing of a vaccine, the toll on the economy and other critical issues, the paradigm shifts in how healthcare is delivered, financed and promoted that were at the tipping point prior to the pandemic and are now becoming a baseline for the future.
+There is uncertainty around the timing of a vaccine, the toll on the economy and other critical issues.
+However, the paradigm shifts in how healthcare is delivered, financed and promoted that were at the tipping point prior to the pandemic are now becoming a baseline for the future.

-Here are three of these patterns that we predict will last long after we’ve found a cure for COVID-19.
+Here are three healthcare predictions that could last long after we’ve found a cure for COVID-19.

 The Prediction: Driving profitable revenue will be the C‑suite’s top priority.

 Even before COVID, the trends toward consumerism and digital transformation were driving a shift from inpatient to higher-margin outpatient procedures.
 This “no more heads in beds” approach has been gaining momentum for years and is now accelerating daily with lack of physical access to physicians during the pandemic.
 The result will be what Jefferson Health CEO Dr. Stephen Klasko calls a “healthcare with no address” environment.

 At the same time, revenue growth has become the top priority for hospital and health system CEOs—and the pandemic is only magnifying that mandate.
 The cost of COVID-related hospitalizations and the subsequent impact on elective procedures and other high-value services is fueling an urgency to drive revenue, along with creating a capacity vacuum that healthcare organizations will be laser-focused on filling when the pandemic dissipates.